 - Then the title company will pay the second lien held by HomeBase out of the Funds from Resale.

 The funds from resale of the home are defined as the greater of the actual sales price or the appraised value in order to determine the true value of the home.
-This helps ensure HomeBase receives its fair proportion of appreciation in connection with any sale, and helps prevent abuse of the Program.

 Homeowners cannot rent their homes for investment purposes.

 HomeBase has a First Right of Refusal to purchase the home.
 Should the homeowner need to sell it during the first year of occupancy, HomeBase’s purchase price is the amount that was paid for the property, the initial affordable price.
-After the first year of occupancy, HomeBase may repurchase the home at the then appraised value.

 Refinancing (without HomeBase’s consent), renting out the house or defaulting on the primary mortgage may cause HomeBase’s contribution to become due and payable, and may also trigger HomeBase’s First Right of Refusal.